chbh-opensource/mri-on-bear-edu/docs/workshop7/higher-level-analysis.md

 Click the 'Go' button.
 Repeat for the other participants.

-In the web browser look at the results in the FEAT report (i.e., by opening the `report.html`).
-Note that the output folder is called `p03.gfeat`.
-You will have to click on the link marked 'Results' and then on the link labelled 'Lower-level contrast 1 (vision)' on that page and then on the 'Post-stats' link.
+In the web browser look at the results in the FEAT report (i.e., by opening the `report.html`). <b>Note that the output folder is called `p03.gfeat`.</b> You will have to click on the link marked 'Results' and then on the link labelled 'Lower-level contrast 1 (vision)' on that page and then on the 'Post-stats' link.

 !!! question "Comparing second-level and first-level results"
     Are the results better than for just one scan from `p03`?

 ## Third-level analysis - combining data across participants from the second level

-In FSL the procedure for setting up an analysis across participants is very similar to averaging within a participant.
+In FSL, the procedure for setting up an analysis across participants is very similar to averaging within a participant.
 The main difference is that we specifically need to set up the analysis to model the inter-subject variance. <b>This allows us to generalise beyond our specific group of participants and to interpret the results as being typical of the wider population.</b>

 In this demonstration experiment, 12 participants did the scan twice, 1 was scanned three times, and 2 did the scan only once.
 (Note that it should be rather obvious that this is not an ideal design for a real experiment).
 In our case, we have averaged within participants and <b>now we will combine these second level analyses with the first level analyses from those participants who were only scanned once.</b>

 Close FEAT if you still have it open.
 Then open it again by typing `Feat &`

-!!! note "Closing the terminal"
+!!! note "Don't close the terminal if you don't have to!"
-    Please note that if you close terminal you will first need to load FSL again and navigate back to your folder!
+    Please note that if you close the terminal here you will first need to load FSL again and navigate back to your folder!

 At the top left of the GUI select the pull down menu labelled 'First-level analysis’ and choose 'Higher-level analysis'.